jared-hwang/PyPADocker/README.md

 ### Note for Windows

-Linux containers require a "minimal linux kernal" to be run on Windows, so installation requires a few extra steps.
-See [this page](https://tutorials.ubuntu.com/tutorial/tutorial-windows-ubuntu-hyperv-containers) for more details if running Windows.
+Linux containers require a "minimal linux kernal" to be run on Windows, so installation may require a few extra steps.
+See [this page](https://tutorials.ubuntu.com/tutorial/tutorial-windows-ubuntu-hyperv-containers) for more details.